kbariotis/ansible-nodejs-digitalocean/README.md

 # Node.js on DigitalOcean with Ansible
-> Complete script to create a Node.js droplet on Digital Ocean.
+> Complete playbook to create and deploy a Node.js application on Digital Ocean.

 ## Intro
 This project created to be the one and only destination to bootstrap new projects on [DigitalOcean](digitalocean.com)